TaylanUB/scheme-bytestructures/README.md

 You can think of it like C's weak typing/type-casting system.

-Every bytestructure descriptor is of a certain type, which can be either compound, meaning that its instances are containers for other descriptors (e.g. a vector type whose instances describe vectors of a certain length and contained type), or not compound, meaning that its instances describe how to convert a sequence of bytes into a Scheme object (e.g. an "integer" type whose instances can have a specific size, endianness, etc.).
+Every bytestructure descriptor is of a certain type, which can be either compound, meaning that its instances can contain other descriptors (e.g. a vector type whose instances describe vectors of a certain length and contained type), or not compound, meaning that its instances only describe how to convert a sequence of bytes into a Scheme object (e.g. an "integer" type whose instances can have a specific size, endianness, etc.).

 Creating bytestructure descriptors